-Chalukyan Temples Architecture.
+Ancient Chalukyan Temples Of Hubli

 Chalukyan temples typically face east.
-The main shrine is located in sanctum sanctorum that is connected by a vestibule or ardh-mandapa to a mandapa.
+The main shrine is located in the sanctum sanctorum which is connected by a vestibule or Ardh-mandapa to a mandapa.
 Mandapa is an open platform supported by finely carved pillars.
 More often than not, these pillars are made of a single stone and hence not very tall.
-Mandapa is sometimes also called Navranga or Rang Mandapa and this area was probably used for ritual dances and celebrations.
+Mandapa is sometimes also called Navranga or Rang Mandapa.
+This area was probably used for ritual dances and celebrations.

-Banashankari Temple, Amargol, Hubli.
+Banashankari Temple, Amargol, Hubli

 Amargol is a small town located between Hubli and Dharwad.
 You need to take a small detour into the village and navigate through numerous narrow lanes.
 It is easier to walk through these lanes than drive.
 I saw a massive traffic jam there as narrow streets can not take more than one vehicle at a time.
-After asking many people I reached a dead end where everyone said ‘that is the temple’ and I just could not see it.
+After asking many people I reached a dead end where everyone said ‘That is the temple’ and I just could not see it.
 I had to step forward and look behind the wall to see the temple that is completely hidden between the village houses.

-First look and it looked a beautiful temple and then I saw a huge boulder in front tied with a rope that was holding some parts of the temple together as it is being renovated by ASI.
-It is a practicing temple and I saw a woman sitting in the mandapa praying.
+The first look and it is a beautiful temple.
+Then I saw a huge boulder in front tied with a rope that was holding some parts of the temple together as it is being renovated by ASI.
+It is a practicing temple.
+I saw a woman sitting in the mandapa praying.
 A fresh Rangoli was drawn outside the temple.
-The presiding deity of this temple is Banashankari – a form of Shiva’s consort Parvati as Shankari living in the forests.
-The main idol, facing east was adorned with fine silk, flowers and sandal paste.
+The presiding deity of this temple is Banashankari – a form of Shiva’s consort Parvati, as Shankari lives in the forests.
+The main idol, facing east was adorned with fine silk, flowers, and sandal paste.

-Architectural features that stood out at Banashankari temple.
+Architectural features that stood out at Banashankari temple

 - The carved Mandapa Pillars and the Ceiling of the Mandapa.